aphp/edsnlp/docs/home/tutorials/matching-a-terminology.md

 ## Matching on normalized text

 We can modify the matcher's configuration to match on other attributes instead of the verbatim input.
-You can refer to SpaCy's [list of available token attributes](https://spacy.io/usage/rule-based-matching#adding-patterns-attributes){ target=\_blank}.
+You can refer to spaCy's [list of available token attributes](https://spacy.io/usage/rule-based-matching#adding-patterns-attributes){ target=\_blank}.

 Let's focus on two: